 On the opposite side, top-down forecasting is a macro view of your sales forecast.
 With this method, you would start with the size of the market — or total addressable market (TAM) — and then forecast how much of that market you would be able to occupy for the upcoming year.
 This method has far less detailed data since it’s more of a general estimation, but may be helpful for newer companies with no historical sales data.

-Once you finalize your reporting approach, it’s time to build your sales forecasting plan.
+Once you finalise your reporting approach, it’s time to build your sales forecasting plan.

 Building the Sales Forecasting Plan: